Branko Karačić

-Branko Karačić (born 24 September 1960) is a Croatian professional football manager and former player who was most recently the manager of Croatian First Football League club Varaždin.
+Branko Karačić (born 24 September 1960) is a Croatian professional football manager and former player.

-Playing career

-Club
+Club career

 Karačić turned professional in 1981 and spent the following six years with Osijek, where he appeared in a total of 300 matches for the club.
 He became captain of the team in his last years at Osijek and played alongside Davor Šuker, the world class striker from the Croatia national team and later Real Madrid, currently president of the Croatian Football Federation.

 He then moved to Croatian powerhouse Hajduk Split, for whom he played between 1987 and 1989, alongside many Croatia national team players – Alen Bokšić, Aljoša Asanović, Igor Štimac and Robert Jarni.

 After which, he decided to move abroad and play for Cercle Brugge (1989–1993).

 There he was a part of the Croatian trio – Jerko Tipurić, Josip Weber and he.
 They were the star players in the late 1990s and made a historic impact.
 Karačić was elected in the top 11 in the history of Cercle Brugge.

 In 1993, he moved to Gent where he played for 2 years after which he moved to Austria to play for FC Linz where Zlatko Kranjčar was the head coach and the famous Hugo Sanchez played as a forward.

 His last club was Saint-Gilloise (1996–1997) from the 2nd league in Belgium where he played for half and a year, and then finished his career as a professional footballer.

-International
+International career

 During his playing career, Karačić was feared for his passing and free kick abilities and was known for having excellent technique and first touch.
 He had an amazing oversight of the game and was the definition of a classic playmaker.
 He also made an appearance for the Olympic team of Yugoslavia while he was playing at Osijek.